Chime vs Cash App: Fees, APY & Overdraft Compared

 Cash App doubles as a beginner investment platform.
 Chime takes a different approach, focusing entirely on banking.

-Cash App Investing
+How Does Cash App Investing Work?

 Cash App lets you buy fractional shares of stocks starting at $1.
 See a company you like trading at $500 per share?
 Buy $5 worth and own a tiny slice.
 There's no commission on trades, which matters when you're investing small amounts where a $5 fee would wipe out your position.

 The interface is simple by design.
 You search for a company, see the current price, and buy or sell with a few taps.
 Cash App doesn't provide research tools, analyst ratings, or advanced charting.
 If you want to analyze earnings reports or set limit orders, you need a real brokerage.
-But for someone who wants to put $20 into Apple stock without overthinking it, Cash App removes the friction.
+For someone who wants to put $20 into Apple stock without overthinking it, Cash App removes the friction.

 Brokerage services run through Cash App Investing LLC, a FINRA/SIPC member.
 Your securities are protected up to $500,000 if Cash App's brokerage fails, separate from the FDIC insurance on your cash balance.